Learn which trees are growing in your yard with this tree identification scavenger hunt using leaves, tree seeds & free printable clues!

 In order to know what types of trees you have in your area, use this free tree identification printable and seed list.

-I've included names of the most popular trees in this Tree Tag printable -- just cut out the ones that work with your tree jars so the kids can see which tree names are associated with their leaves & seeds.
+I've included names of the most popular trees in this FREE Tree Tag printable -- just cut out the ones that work with your tree jars so your kids can see which tree names are associated with their leaves & seeds.

-For younger kids, as you collect the leaves and seeds, attach one of these tree name tags to each of your jars.
+For younger kids, print two sets of the Tree ID cards -- as you collect the leaves and seeds, attach one of the tree name tags to each of your jars and another to the tree where you collected the item.

 You can put your tree jars in a basket along with some loose tree seeds (like pinecones and hedge apples) for a great sensory experience!
 Here's a similar Wire Basket with handles (affiliate link) if you want one for the activity.